 Many of the games you played as a child are still being manufactured today.
 You probably have fond memories of playing Trouble, Monopoly or Sorry.
 Think of the board games you enjoyed most as a child.
 Chances are your children will enjoy them too.

-games take into consideration the ages of the family members who will be playing.
+If purchasing new board games take into consideration the ages of the family members who will be playing.
 I suggest Candy Land, Yahtzee, Checkers or Jenga.
 A favorite board game from my childhood is Hi Ho Cherry-O.

-Board games are a great Gamesteaching tool because they imitate real life.
+Board games are a great teaching tool because they imitate real life.
 There are rules you have to follow.
 You have to cooperate and wait your turn which can encourage impulse control.
 Board games have an element of learning as well.
 If money has to be counted, you are learning math.
 If you have to spend money, you are learning how to budget.

 By observing the behavior of adults during a board game, children will learn how to deal with winning and losing.
 Ask yourself what you are modeling during the game.
 Do you lose graciously?
 Do you win without rubbing it in?
 Sometimes adults will intentionally lose a game to allow a child to win.
 I suggest you play as well as you can and let the chips fall where they may.
 If a child is disappointed at losing, it's a good learning experience.
 Children will be able to take what they learned playing a board game and incorporate it into real-life situations.